Suspected white supremacist charged with murder after New Zealand mosque shootings

 ($1 = 1.4613 New Zealand dollars)

-Additional reporting by Tom Westbrook, John Mair and Swati Pandey in Sydney; Writing by Lincoln Feast; Editing by Andrew Heavens, Sonya Hepinstall & Simon Cameron-Moore
+Additional reporting by Tom Westbrook, John Mair and Swati Pandey in Sydney; Writing by Michael Perry; Editing by Simon Cameron-Moore